 How much do we really know about the Halloween Holiday?
-Most of us dress up in scary costumes, take our children trick-or-treating for candy, and carve faces into pumpkins, yet many of us don’t know why?
+Most of us dress up in scary costumes, take our children trick-or-treating, and carve faces into pumpkins, yet do we know why we do this?
 Here are some silly facts you might not know about one of our favorite holidays.
 Take a look…

 Celts were the ones who started the costume ritual

 Celts wore costumes and masks during the festival of Samhain to ward off the paranormal, evil spirits that could travel into the world of the living for a short period of time.